List of tributary states of China

-This is a list of states that paid tribute to the Central Plain dynasties of China under the tributary system.
+This is a list of states that paid tribute to the Imperial dynasties of China under the tributary system.
 It encompassed states in Central Asia, East Asia, North Asia, South Asia, Southeast Asia, and Europe.

 List of tributaries

-In the 5th century, a status hierarchy was an explicit element of the tributary system in which Korea and Vietnam were ranked higher than others, including Japan, the Ryukyus, Siam and others.
+From the 5th century onwards, a status hierarchy was an explicit element of the tributary system in which Korea and Vietnam were ranked higher than others, including Japan, the Ryukyus, Siam and others.
 All diplomatic and trade missions were construed in the context of a tributary relationship with China, including: